 • Shared visibility across teams (CMO wants a live view of budget pacing)

-Claude skills excel at answering questions that change frequently or require follow-up exploration.
+Skills excel at answering questions that change frequently or require follow-up exploration.
 They don't replace dashboards — they complement them.

-When You're Missing Foundational Infrastructure
+When You're Missing Foundational Infrastructure (for data-querying Skills)

-Before building Claude skills, you need:
+Before building Skills, you need:

 • A marketing data warehouse (Snowflake, BigQuery, Redshift)